Get your personal loan questions answered here.

 How quickly does the money transfer from my lender to my bank account?

-Most applicants who accept the personal loan offer quickly get their money deposited into their accounts within 24 hours.
+Most applicants who accept the offer from a lender typically get their money deposited into their accounts in as little as 24 hours.
 Those accepting the loan offer on non-business days (like holidays or a weekends) still get their money quickly once regular business hours resume.

 What’s the maximum personal loan amount?

 Lenders in the First Financial network cap personal loan limits at $2,500.
 If you pay off your loan on time, your chances of securing a second loan in the future are excellent.

 Does the lender need to know what I’ll use the funds for?